alex-george98/alex-george98/README.md

 - 👋 Hey!
-I’m Alex
-- 👀 I’m interested in buiding & investing in startups, with a personal focus on decentralization, digital health, applied AI/ML, and no-code/low-code
+I’m Alex.
+Building & investing in startups, with a personal focus on decentralization, digital health, applied AI/ML, and no-code/low-code
-- 🌱 I’m currently studying math at UT Austin // graduating this May to join the team over at Scale AI (scale.com)
-- 📫 Always excited to chat at alex.george@utexas.edu // equally happy to grab coffee in downtown SF!
+- 📫 Always happy to chat at alex.george@utexas.edu // equally happy to grab coffee in downtown SF!